 Start of main content

 Andersen has a wide experience in advising companies with the set-up of their businesses in Cuba and the development of professional activities in this country.
 Our Cuban Desk is composed of partners and lawyers of various practice areas, who share knowledge and have more than 20 years of experience in Cuba.
-Our involvement started with our participation in one of the milestone transactions carried out on the island between 1999 and 2000, where Altadis bought 50% of Corporación Habanos.

 The Cuban Desk of Andersen combines experience within the Cuban market with vast knowledge of the legal system, economic and corporate framework and the political and institutional setting within Cuba.
 In this way, we not only advise, but also accompany our clients throughout all the phases of their operations and projects, from making the decision regarding the implementation, to establishing and developing, in order to guarantee an impeccable course with a successful outcome.